-Teacher Version Grade 4 Title/Subject Creative Story - from Pictures
+Teacher Version Grade 4 Title/Subject Creative Story based on a picture

 Day 2: Writing a Draft - Up to 60 minutes

 Step 1: Review of process

 Tell students that they will now write a first draft of their story.
 You may review the process for writing a story by going over the student-friendly directions included with this prompt.